xuezhen2018/SceneX/README.md

-# Learning to simulate complex scenes
+# Learning to simulate complex scenes for street scene segmentation
-This repository contains the code, engine and the generated data for our paper entitled [Learning to simulate complex scenes for street scene segmentation](https://ieeexplore.ieee.org/document/9366432) published in IEEE Transactions on Multimedia, or the arxiv pre-print version [Learning to simulate complex scenes](https://arxiv.org/abs/2006.14611v1).<br>
+This repository contains the code, engine and the generated data for our paper published in IEEE Trans. on Multimedia.
+The paper is entitled '[Learning to simulate complex scenes for street scene segmentation](https://ieeexplore.ieee.org/document/9366432)', or you can find our arxiv pre-print version '[Learning to simulate complex scenes](https://arxiv.org/abs/2006.14611v1).'<br>

 # SceneX Engine
 SceneX engine contains 106 buildings, 200 pedestrians, 195 cars, 28 buses and 39 trucks, etc.<br>